 Discover MFM Fellowship.
 Higher Standards.

-The MFM Fellowship Program at the UW Madison School of Medicine and Public Health is an ABOG-approved, three-year fellowship training program designed to provide trainees with strong clinical skills in all areas of MFM and to offer a substantiative research experience.
+The MFM Fellowship Program at the UW Madison School of Medicine and Public Health is an ACGME and ABOG-approved, three-year fellowship training program designed to provide trainees with strong clinical skills in all areas of MFM and to offer a substantiative research experience.
 Fellows are expected to do a bench and / or translational research project during their fellowship; however, prior experience is not necessary.
 Our fellows will generally select an academic career and will have the option to pursue additional graduate work at the UW towards a doctoral degree (PhD), as junior faculty in the Maternal Fetal Medicine (MFM) Division, after completion of the fellowship.